OnlyPaul/FCG/Assignment 1/lab1b/readme.txt

     -   transition of world CS -> light moves
     -   transition of the light using (w) -> rotate light source around x-axis of the current world CS

+Ps.
+I admit, I failed to switch the light source control to global CS.
+This version would be handled exactly like the individual pieces in the former assignment